s-light/PergereOrtus/docs/ideas/readme.md

 its 90RPM@6V

 ## Lid
-i think a lid that (eventually) can open and close to 'protect' the glas is a good idea. on the top of the lid i think a [Flower of Live](https://en.wikipedia.org/wiki/Overlapping_circles_grid) [(Blume des Lebens)](https://de.wikipedia.org/wiki/Blume_des_Lebens) or [something similar](https://openclipart.org/detail/17495/decorative-flower) is a good art-work. for example:
+i think a lid that (eventually) can open and close to 'protect' the glass is a good idea. on the top of the lid i think a [Flower of Live](https://en.wikipedia.org/wiki/Overlapping_circles_grid) [(Blume des Lebens)](https://de.wikipedia.org/wiki/Blume_des_Lebens) or [something similar](https://openclipart.org/detail/17495/decorative-flower) is a good art-work. for example:
 ![Flower of Live](https://upload.wikimedia.org/wikipedia/commons/0/08/Flower-of-Life-small.svg)